RickOldenburger/PMP-ITTO-program/README.md

 # PMP-ITTO-program
-An Execel spreadsheet containing all the ITTO inputs and outputs for the PMP
+An Excel spreadsheet containing all the ITTO inputs and outputs for the PMP

 While studying for the PMP I found that it was really helpful to have a spreadsheet that contained all the ITTOs for every process.
 This provided great assistance while studying.